lookit/lookit-docs/docs/source/tutorial-second-study.rst

 There are a few stimuli above that you'll need to insert.
 You can see all the stimuli you might need for this study at `<https://www.mit.edu/~kimscott/intermodal/>`_.

 * For the example video, where it says ``"INSERT_EXAMPLE_VIDEONAME_HERE"``, take a look in the mp4 directory to find an example video (any example with sound is fine).
-You only need to give the filename without extension, like "abba1", because we're already telling the exp-video-preview frame to use a "base directory" for this study and expect certain video types.
+You only need to give the filename without extension, like "abba1", because we're already telling the exp-lookit-stimuli-preview frame to use a "base directory" for this study and expect certain video types.
 You can learn more here: :ref:`stim_directory_structure`.

 * For the image of the father holding his child over his shoulder, take a look in the img directory, and insert the full path ("https://www.mit.edu/~kimscott/...") to the file you want to use.